Crown Prosecution Service: History

+Employment tribunal claim

+Rebecca Lawrence, who was the chief executive of the CPS from 2019 to 2023, brought a claim against the organisation for age and sex discrimination.
+This was settled after the first day of the tribunal in November 2023.
+Lawrence then announced that she was leaving the organisation, saying this was a "natural transition point for the CPS".

 Organisation

-The CPS undertook more than 800,000 prosecutions in 2012–13, approximately 700,000 of which were in the magistrates’ courts and 100,000 in the Crown Court.
-The conviction rate was 86% in the magistrates' courts and 80% in the Crown Courts.
+The CPS undertook more than 800,000 prosecutions in 2012–13, approximately 700,000 of which were in the magistrates' courts and 100,000 in the Crown Court.
+The conviction rate was 86% in the magistrates' courts and 80% in the Crown Court.

 The Spending Review undertaken by HM Treasury in 2010 (and revised in 2013) has led to a budget decrease of almost 30% between 2010 and 2014, resulting in a restructure of the organisation and a large number of voluntary redundancies.
 The CPS has implemented measures such as the Core Quality Standards with the intention of maintaining and raising standards.

 People

-The CPS employs about 9000 staff.
-These primarily prepare cases for internal and external advocates and liaise with police and third parties.
+As of 2023, the CPS employs about 7,000 staff.
+They primarily prepare cases for internal and external advocates and liaise with police and third parties.
 Its approved external advocates number 2,900 solicitors and barristers, among which are specialists.
 Both sets of advocates include King's Counsel—concentrated externally.